alekseygenerozov/starforge_mult_search/code/README.md

 with these intermediate outputs to reproduce the paper figures.
 2. Scripts that produce Figures in the analysis/figures, using the above data tables.
 So fig2.py generates figure 2 (fig2a.pdf), fig3.py generates figure 3 (fig3a.pdf, fig3b.pdf), etc.
-fig2.py also generates ex_fig5.pdf, and ex_fig1.py generates the right panel of fig2.
-(As fig2b.pdf)
+fig2.py also generates ex_fig5.pdf, and ex_fig1.py generates the right panel of fig2 (as fig2b.pdf).
 fig4.py generates the numbers in the schematic in fig. 4, and writes them to logs/fig4.log.
-3. Tables.py generate the numbers for the fiducial simulations in Tables 1 and writes it to logs/tables.log.
+3. Tables.py generates the numbers for the fiducial simulations in Tables 1 and writes it to logs/tables.log.

-The script "run_pipeline_all" runs the analysis steps above, and generates pdf files for the figures in the paper.
+The script "run_pipeline_all" runs the analysis steps above.
 The intermediate data tables (described in README_ANALYSIS.MD) are stored in directories with names like the following:

 M2e4_R10/M2e4_R10_S0_T1_B0.1_Res271_n2_sol0.5_1/analyze_multiples_output__TidesFalse_smaoFalse_mult4_ngrid1_hmTrue_ft1.0_coFalse.